Skip to main content

 Model, manage and provide data

-Raw data is transferred into a consistent data model and structured with asset management and semantic description for dashboards, analysis and AI.
+Raw data is converted into a consistent data model and structured using asset management and semantic descriptions for dashboards, analyses, and AI.

 • Asset management for locations, areas, labels and machine types